jariperttunen/eughgsummary/README.md

 The main file is euco2.py
 Command line is (for example): python euco2.py -d EU-MS/2017 -s 1990 -e 2015 -a
+As usual python euco2.py -h gives the help.

 EU-MS/2017 is the directory is the for the downloaded excel files